 When Lucas went away for his first year of college, I had a lot of friends and family asking, “How does Lucas like college?”
 Their faces always looked so hopeful, expecting good news.

 I knew they wanted me to say, “Great!”
 But it wasn’t great.
 I was getting almost daily calls from my overachiever about how miserable he was.
 He was under the impression that this was going to be the greatest time of his life.
 He had worked hard at school, joined clubs, played sports, all with the expectation that he would get into a good college and have the best time ever!

-He and his roommate would be best friends, no parents or little brothers around.
+He and his roommate would be best friends, with no parents or little brothers around.
 College was going to be amazing.
 But it wasn’t.
 Had he really worked so hard for this?
 Had he really moved three thousand miles away?
 How could the college life he had envisioned be so different from what was?

 Lucas had been in college for about a month when he started calling me.
 Now he had called me before, but the conversations were always, “I’ll be late for dinner.
 Can I go to Jonathan’s house?”
-It was information, it wasn’t conversation.
+It was information, it wasn’t a conversation.

 But now he was calling from college and he just wanted to talk.
 It was about the second or third conversation when he finally broke down, “Mom, I hate it here.
 I eat by myself.
 My roommate is never home.
 The people are different.
 It’s cold.”